WHOequity/HEAT-1.0/README.md

 1.1.
 The Toolkit contains software developed by WHO (the “Software”).
 WHO has, or will, make two editions of the Toolkit available:

-   (i) a built-in database edition which includes WHO data, originating from the WHO Health Equity Monitor database, for use with the Software (the “Data”), and which does not allow you to upload your own data into the Software (the “Closed Toolkit”); and
+&nbsp;&nbsp;(i) a built-in database edition which includes WHO data, originating from the WHO Health Equity Monitor database, for use with the Software (the “Data”), and which does not allow you to upload your own data into the Software (the “Closed Toolkit”); and